Timi-G/amazon-Product-Listing/README.md

   - Linux
     - Kindly follow the steps in the official [redis website](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/)
     - After successful installation, in case you are unable to start redis with `sudo` command, simply type `redis-server` in your terminal and press 'enter' to start the server.
-    - If redis still doesn't start after the above steps, maybe try checking your Linux distribution or switch to another OS.
+    - If redis still doesn't start after the above steps, maybe try checking your Linux distribution or try using Docker.
   - To start the celery worker:
     - Open another terminal or Windows PowerShell with venv activated (see how to activate venv in the previous section).
     - Ensure you are in the root directory `amazonProductListing` and start celery with the command `celery -A amazonProductListing worker -l info`.